 lightdash dbt run -s my_model

-This will generate the Table and dimensions for the model you've selected.
-It will document all of the columns in your model and these are what we explore in Lightdash as Dimensions.
+This will generate the Table and dimensions for the model you’ve selected.
+It will also document all of the columns in your new model in a schema.yml file.

-Once you've generated your Tables in dbt, you can test them out in a Lightdash preview environment.
+Once you’ve generated your Tables and YAML files in dbt, you can test them out in a Lightdash preview environment.

 Developer previews are temporary Lightdash projects where you can safely experiment with your metrics, dimensions and charts without affecting your production project.